IQSS/dataverse-homepage-viz/README.md

 - query2json.py
 - params.txt

 The python script connects to the database, runs a query to obtain the needed data, converts the output to json, and writes the json to an output file.
-The params.txt file contains the credentials needed to connect the database and a parameter for telling the script whether the database is a production database or a development database.
+The params.txt file contains the credentials needed to connect the database.
 These params are in json format.

 An example follows: